 We advise on the procurement of IT and communications services, acting for both customers and suppliers.
 We are particularly experienced in advising suppliers on the roll out of ICT services to new territories, in the EU and elsewhere, and on the accompanying regulatory issues.

 Cyber security is a business-critical risk and the potential loss of personal data is a major component of this.
-We help clients prepare for and deal with a cyber attack, its aftermath and the steps required to minimise its impact.
-We’ve even advised foreign governments on the changing EU laws relating to cyber security and how these are likely to impact companies operating in the EU.
+We help clients prepare for and deal with these risks, the aftermath and the steps required to minimise its impact and comply with the data protection legislation.

 We understand the distinctive nature of the legal and commercial issues that determine success in the biotech industry and our work in the field covers diverse technologies especially those with medical and agricultural applications including gene therapies and biofuels.
 We act for University spin-outs, academic institutions and multinational corporations within the sector and our work includes advising and negotiating agreements covering commercial and research collaborations as well as IP licensing and enforcement.